eppye-bots/wiki_for_rtd/external-reference.rst

 .. note::
     Some of these pages are provided by companies promoting their own EDI services or software, but contain some good information.

 Python
 ------

-You don't need to know a lot about Python to get started with bots, but it will help you to do more advanced mapping and user scripts (or even add new features to bots code!)
+You don't need to know a lot about Python to get started with bots, but it will help you to do more advanced mapping and user scripts (or even add new features to bots code)

 * `Beginners Guide <http://wiki.python.org/moin/BeginnersGuide>`_, New to programming?
 Python is free and easy to learn if you know where to start!
 This guide will help you to get started quickly.
 * `Simple Programs <http://wiki.python.org/moin/SimplePrograms>`_, Gives around 30 simple working code samples, gradually introducing more advanced concepts.